Stocks fall ahead of earnings from Big Tech companies

 AP Business Writer

-NEW YORK (AP) — Stocks fell in morning trading on Wall Street Tuesday as markets remain turbulent amid a busy week of earnings from some of the nation’s biggest companies.
+NEW YORK (AP) — Stocks fell in midday trading on Wall Street Tuesday as markets remain turbulent amid a busy week of earnings from some of the nation’s biggest companies.

 Earnings remain a key focus of Wall Street for the rest of the week.
 Airplane maker Boeing reports its results on Wednesday, along with Facebook parent, Meta.
 Industrial bellwether Caterpillar reports its results on Thursday, along with McDonald’s and Amazon.